The Texas school shooting victims have all been identified: This is who they are

 “All we can do is pray hard for our country, state, schools, and especially the families of all,” the statement said.

-Ms Mireles’ husband was involved in an active shooter drill at the Uvalde high school just two months ago.
+Ms Mireles’s husband was involved in an active shooter drill at the Uvalde high school just two months ago.
 The chilling pictures shared on his Facebook page show Mr Ruiz and his fellow officers posing as active shooters while students played dead on the floor.

-The second adult victim of the shooting, Ms Garcia, was confirmed dead by her nephew John.
+The second adult victim of the shooting, Ms Garcia, was confirmed dead by her nephew, John.

 “My tia did not make it, she sacrificed herself protecting the kids in her classroom, i beg of you to keep my family including all of her family in y’all’s prayers , Irma Garcia is her name and she died a hero,” tweeted her nephew.